 With the knowledge that most of his DNA is made up of working dogs, we realized that he needs exercise to wear him out.
 We started taking him on his long lead into the backyard and playing various games with him.
 He has a few that he really likes, chasing a ball is the best, and it gets him worn out well.
 He needs at least two sessions each day.
 We stumble on new things that he likes by doing something once, then him telling us he wants to do that same thing the next day.
 That’s how we found out he likes rides in the truck.

 His first truck rides were always to the vet.
 But like our other dogs, he wasn’t all that keen to get into the truck, because he would always end up at the vet.
 So we started taking him on non-vet drives, hoping to get this fear out of him.
 It would be nice to have a dog we could take anywhere with us.
 And our other dog at the time could barely get into the truck and hated going, so we hoped to solve this problem.
 So one morning we loaded up the truck and took him with us.
 We went downtown in our little town, and we cracked the windows so he could get the smells of the area.
 He loved seeing people on the street – he loved the chickens (this was BEFORE the chicken sanctuary was closed).
 He enjoyed the whole experience.
 He loved it so much that the next day, he stood at the door and barked at us in a way he does that implies we are bad dog parents.
 Figuring he just needed to relieve himself, I took him outside, and he proceeded to drag me to the truck.
 He went on one ride downtown with the windows down and now he wanted it as part of his daily routine.
-Two years later, he gets rides on most days that end in “Y.”
+Years later, he gets rides on most days that end in “Y.” And if he doesn’t, he lets us know that he’s not happy.

 He’s smart – yet there’s one more thing